why pain persists even with a normal MRI

 You do not have to accept mystery pain as a permanent condition.
 If you are caught in the cycle of normal imaging and ongoing symptoms, the problem is not that you are beyond help.
 It is that the evaluation has not yet gone deep enough.

 At Spectrum Therapeutics, we start where standard diagnostics stop.
-Call us today through (973) 689-7123 to schedule your comprehensive one-on-one evaluation or you may also visit us at 601 Hamburg Turnpike, Suite 103 Wayne, New Jersey 07470.
+Call us today through (973) 689-7123 to schedule your thorough one-on-one evaluation or you may also visit us at 601 Hamburg Turnpike, Suite 103 Wayne, New Jersey 07470.